Independence of $\ell$ for the supports in the Decomposition Theorem: The main result

+The properness assumption is made, in order to apply Deligne's theorem on weights, as we will see in the following proof.

-\begin{proof} By noetherian induction, we may assume that $\s F_i=IC_{\ol {U}}(L_i)$, where $\{L_i\}_I$ is an $(E,I)$-compatible system of semisimple local systems on a connected essentially smooth locally closed subset $U\subset X$.
+\begin{proof} We may assume $I=\{1,2\}$.
+By passing to $\leftexp{p}{\s H^n}$ and then to their direct factors as in Definition \ref{D1} (iii), we may assume that $\s F_i=\IC_{\ol {U}}(L_i)$, where $L_1$ and $L_2$ are $(E,I)$-compatible semisimple local systems on a connected smooth locally closed subset $U\subset X$, whose irreducible factors all have $U$ as their maximal support inside $\ol{U}$.
 Replacing $X$ by the closure of $U$, we may assume that $U$ is open dense.
-Let

-be the decomposition into irreducible local systems.
-Then the numbers $n_i$ are the same for all $i\in I$, and after relabeling, for any fixed $j$, the system $\{L_{ij}\}_I$ is $(E',I')$-compatible for some extension $(E',I')$ of $(E,I)$, and the $L_{ij}$'s (with $j$ fixed and $i$ varying) have the same maximal support (Lemma \ref{L0-supp}).
-As

-we may assume that $L_i$ is irreducible (and consequently with $(E,I)$ extended), hence punctually $\iota_i$-pure of some weight $w\in\bb R$, for each $i$, by Lemma \ref{L-poids}.
+Repeating the construction in the proof of Proposition \ref{L1}, with $\s F_1$ and $\s F_2$ therein replaced by $L_1$ and $L_2$ here, we get $(E,I)$-compatible lisse direct summands $\widetilde{L}\subset L_1$ and $\widetilde{M}\subset L_2$, punctually pure of the same weight.
+Replacing $L_1$ and $L_2$ by these two direct summands and using induction, we may assume that $L_1$ and $L_2$ themselves are punctually pure, say of weight $w$.